Daaboulex/vkBasalt_overlay_wayland/README.md

 ### Planned features

-- Effect injection in-between render passes, to apply effects without destroying game UI/HUD
+- Effect injection without affecting game UI/HUD
 - Native wayland support (for `PROTON_ENABLE_WAYLAND=1` and just native linux games under wayland)
 - Per-game profiles instead of just have one global default config
 - Fixing input grabbing to prevent click-throughs when the overlay is visible